 Schumacher Wallpaper‘s newest collection Modern Glamour II truly captures the essence of fine tuned style for the present era.
 This wall covering collection consists of wide width screen prints, and hand-crafted textured tiles and papers to give any space a real touch of glamour.
 We’re going to be covering all the patterns in this collection, if you’re interested in any of them simply click the color-way for more information or to get an order started.

 Looking for something bold?
 Lacquer red is a bright and regal shade of red making waves within the interior design community.
 According to Chinese culture, the color is known to bring good energy into a home, and prosperous fortune.
 If you’re looking for a touch of decadence and glam use it freely or a touch here and there.
+We have curated a selection of Robert Allen Fabric patterns in this subtly daring lacquer red.
 Continue reading “Robert Allen Fabric: Trending Now Lacquer Red”→

 Explore the tradition of Chinoiserie with Scalamandré